quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints MUST count the number of packets that are received but cannot be authenticated.
-Packet protection keys MUST NOT be used for removing packet protection after authentication fails on more than a per-AEAD limit.
+Packet protection keys MUST NOT be used for removing packet protection after authentication fails on more than a limit that is specific to the AEAD in use.
 Endpoints MUST initiate a key update before reaching this limit.
-Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see
-{{AEBounds}} and {{ROBUST}}.
+Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.

-For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305 the
+For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, if the
-number of packets that fail authentication MUST NOT exceed 2^36.
-Note that the analysis in {{AEBounds}} supports a higher limit for the AEAD_AES_128_GCM and AEAD_AES_256_GCM, but this specification recommends a lower limit.
-For AEAD_AES_128_CCM the number of packets that fail authentication MUST NOT exceed 2^24.5; see {{ccm-bounds}}.
+number of packets that fail authentication exceeds 2^36, the endpoint MUST immediately close the connection.
+Note that the analysis in {{AEBounds}}
+supports a higher limit for the AEAD_AES_128_GCM and AEAD_AES_256_GCM, but this specification recommends a lower limit.
+For AEAD_AES_128_CCM, if the number of packets that fail authentication exceeds 2^24.5, the endpoint MUST immediately close the connection; see {{ccm-bounds}}.

-Any TLS cipher suite that is specified for use with QUIC MUST define limits on the use of the associated AEAD function that preserves margins for confidentiality and integrity.
-That is, limits MUST be specified for the number of packets that can be authenticated and for the number packets that can fail authentication.
-Any limits SHOULD reference any analysis upon which values are based and describe any assumptions used in that analysis.

 Note: